noturbob/Redact/README.md

 Middleware

-Middleware functions run for every request, before your route handlers.
-They are perfect for logging, data validation, or authentication.
+Middleware functions are functions that have access to the request (req) and response (res) objects, and the next function in the application’s request-response cycle.
+They are perfect for tasks that need to run for every request.
 Remember to call next() to pass control to the next handler.

 // Simple request logger
 app.use((req, res, next) => {